Alluxio/alluxio/docs/en/Command-Line-Interface.md

 modification time, and in memory status of the files.
 Using `ls` on a file will only display the information for that specific file.

+Adding -R option also recursively lists child directories, displaying the entire subtree starting from the input path.

 For example, `ls` can be used to browse the file system.

 {% include Command-Line-Interface/ls.md %}

-## lsr
-The `lsr` command is similar to `ls`, but it also recursively lists child directories, displaying the entire subtree starting from the input path.
-As with `ls`, using `lsr` on a file will only display information for that specific file.

-For example, `lsr` can be used to browse the file system.

-{% include Command-Line-Interface/lsr.md %}

 ## mkdir
 The `mkdir` command creates a new directory in Alluxio space.
 It is recursive and will create any